Working Papers:

-„Balancing Work and Life: Working from Home, Wages, and Part-time Work in the UK,“ with Alberto Polo and May Rostom.
+„Balancing Work and Life: Working from Home, Wages, and Part-time Work in the UK,“ with Alberto Polo and May Rostom, 2025 (PDF).

 Abstract: We use UK microdata to estimate the effect of working-from-home (WFH) on UK wages.
 Leveraging differences in exposure to remote work across occupations around the Covid-19 pandemic, we find that a 1 percentage point increase in remote work increased real weekly wages by 8 basis points between 2019 and 2022.
 This translates into a gap in real wage growth that is 3 percentage points larger for occupations in the top quintile by share of WFH, relative to the bottom.
 It can account for around half of the 2.7% increase in mean real wages over this period.
 More than 50% of the impact of remote work on wages is due to hours worked, and in particular to a decrease in part-time work, with the remaining share due to firm-level factors.